sickplanet/onvif2go/README.md

 ## License

-MIT License - See LICENSE for details
+Apache License - See LICENSE for details

 ## Credits